craftablescience/armcomp/README.md

-# armtrans
+# armcomp
-A basic language that 🏳️‍⚧️piles to ARM assembly so I can write less assembly!
+A basic language that compiles to ARM assembly so I can write less assembly!

 ## requirements
 Python 3.6 or greater must be installed to use this application.